hozana/next-app-shell/README.md

 With `next-app-shell`, one [app shell](https://developers.google.com/web/fundamentals/architecture/app-shell) is generated for each NextJS page.
 This way, wherever your user goes, it will always be possible to show him something.

 > **This plugin has only been tested with NextJS 9.2.0**.
-As we had to do reverse engineering to make this work, new versions of NextJS may break the code.
+As we had to do some kind of "reverse engineering" to make this work, new versions of NextJS may break the code.
 Please see the known issues below.

 ## Installation